AOT Japan Listed by incransom Ransomware Group

 AOT Japan Ltd. is a Japanese logistics and freight forwarding company and a member of the international AOT Group.
 It was officially incorporated in 1986, following its establishment as a liaison and sales office of American Overseas Transport Ltd. Initially focused on ocean shipments from the United States to Japan, the company has since expanded its services worldwide.
 With over 30 years of experience in the Japanese market, AOT Japan Ltd. is a member of JIFFA and the Tokyo Chamber of Commerce and holds an NVOCC license, enabling it to issue its own House Bills of Lading.
 The company offe

 On February 5, 2026, Japanese logistics firm AOT Japan Ltd. appeared on the leak site of the ransomware group Incransom.
-The company, a longtime freight forwarder incorporated in 1986, had internal files exfiltrated after a ransomware attack.
+The company, a longtime freight forwarder incorporated in 1986, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone whose personal or business records passed through AOT Japan’s systems could now be exposed.

 Public reporting indicates that Incransom listed AOT Japan on its disclosure page and claimed to have stolen internal company files.
 The victim is a member of the international AOT Group, holds an NVOCC license, and issues its own House Bills of Lading.
 It has operated in the Japanese market for more than 30 years and maintains memberships with JIFFA and the Tokyo Chamber of Commerce.
 Available reporting describes the incident as a ransomware attack that resulted in data exfiltration, though the precise volume and types of records have not been independently verified by third parties.